BBC-Data-Unit/music-festivals/README.md

 * [R script for converting list column into popularity lookup table](https://github.com/BBC-Data-Unit/music-festivals/blob/master/createlookup.R)
 * [R script for converting table into data that can be used for network analysis](https://github.com/BBC-Data-Unit/music-festivals/blob/master/createnetworktable.R)
 * All these scripts can be used as part of the [R project](https://github.com/BBC-Data-Unit/music-festivals/blob/master/spotify.Rproj)

+## Related stories

+The Times also did an analysis of data relating to music festivals in two articles and identified similar trends: [Four-fifths of acts booked at major festivals are male] and [Will we rock you?
+How UK festivals have changed their tune](https://www.thetimes.co.uk/edition/times2/will-we-rock-you-how-uk-festivals-have-changed-their-tune-jrpqnfkfp) explored gender and genre respctively.
+The sample was slightly different: 8 festivals over 10 years, and main stage acts (we looked at headliners at 14 festivals over 46 years).